BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_2_Paying_a_Invoice.md

 # 19.2: Paying an Invoice

-> :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
-It is not yet ready for learning.
+> :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
+Caveat reader.

 In this chapter you will learn how to pay an invoice using `lightning-cli pay` command.
 It assumes that you've already looked over the invoice, per [§19.1](19_1_Generate_a_Payment_Request.md) and determined it was valid.

-## Checking your Balance
+## Check your Balance

 Obviously, the first thing you need to do is make sure that you have enough funds to pay an invoice.
 In this case, the channel set up previously with `032a7572dc013b6382cde391d79f292ced27305aa4162ec3906279fc4334602543` contains 100,000 satoshis.
 This will be the channel used to pay the invoice.